My

 blessings of the mountain gods

-could see distinctly the sleeping Buddha
+I could distinctly see the Sleeping Buddha

 Under

-its closed eyes
+His closed eyes

 The